What is server security?

 Web server security

-- Sanitise and filter user supplied input.
+- Sanitise and filter user-supplied input.

+Your developers must be aware of secure practices.
+A web application with exploitable opportunities may lead to underlying web server access.
 User input should not be trusted as it may contain malicious payloads.
 Input should be sanitised to remove all unwanted characters.

 - Ensure file upload functionality only allows legitimate files